 Caution: There is a chance of blowing the engine if the driver presses the throttle too far while free-revving the engine allowing the boost to build up above the Turn Off Above KPA parameter.
-This may cause the engine to over rev. EMS recommends that you use the digital input connected to a clutch switch to deactivate the antilag system and set the Turn OFF Above KPA parameter to its maximum value.
+This may cause the engine to over rev. EMS recommends that you use one of the digital inputs connected to a clutch switch to deactivate the antilag system and set the Turn OFF Above KPA parameter to its maximum value.
 This method will prevent the engine from over revving while the clutch is disengaged.